EdwardFornieles/Project1_theGame/README.md

 <br>

 - Develop a player's better interaction with the ball, kick, goal and goalie
+- Improve the movement on the goalie by setting and x and y paramenter for each limb.

 - Improve background display and sound effects to create a better 'atmosphere' for the game.

-- Allow the player use the keeper to save a shoot
+- Allow the player use the keeper to save a shot

 <br>
 ## TECHNOLOGIES TO BE USE